International Students

 International Student Admission Requirements

-- The $50 application fee for undergraduate general admission or $60 application fee for graduate programs.
+2. $50.00 application fee for undergraduate general admission or $60 for graduate program application.

-- Official scores on SAT, ACT, or college administered entrance examination for those seeking undergraduate general admission.
+4. Official scores on SAT, ACT, or college administered entrance examination for those seeking undergraduate general admission (see Undergraduate General Admissions Requirements for minimum scores).
 Score requirements for graduate programs are listed in the admissions requirements for those programs.

-- Certified copies of examination results, diplomas, and transcripts.
-One copy must be in the native language and one copy must be a certified English translation and equivalency evaluation prepared by a member agency of the American Association of College Registrars and Admissions Officers.
+5. Certified copies of examination results, diplomas, and transcripts.
+One copy must be in the native language and one copy must be a certified English translation and equivalency evaluation prepared by a member agency of the National Association of Credential Evaluation Services.
 It is the responsibility of the student to provide all necessary documents.

-Evidence of secondary school graduation is required.
-Secondary school records must list the subjects studied each year and the mark or grade of proficiency earned in each, a key to the marking system with information in the minimum passing mark, and examination results if an exit examination is administered.
+• Evidence of satisfactory completion of secondary school graduation is required – Secondary school records must list the subjects studied each year and the mark or grade of proficiency earned in each, a key to the marking system with information in the minimum passing mark, and examination results if an exit examination is administered.

-Post-secondary transcripts must include all subjects studied and the mark or grade earned in each subject, as well as a key to the marking system with information in the minimum passing mark.
+• Post-secondary transcripts must include all subjects studied and the mark or grade earned in each subject and a key to the marking system with information in the minimum passing mark.

-- Official transcripts from any US institutions attended.
+6. Official transcript from any US institution attended.

-Admission is based on appropriate documentation of high school completion, as well as college or university transcripts as applicable.
-Additional materials and testing may be required for graduate-level programs.
-International students requesting undergraduate admission as a transfer student will be considered on a case-by-case basis.
+Admission is based on appropriate documentation of high school completion, as well as college or university transcripts, as applicable.
+Additional materials and testing may be required for graduate level programs.
+International students requesting undergraduate admission as transfer students are considered on a case-by-case basis.

-If you’re seeking undergraduate transfer credit from international institutions or are seeking admission to a graduate program, you must provide an evaluation of credit from an acceptable evaluation service.
+International students seeking undergraduate transfer credit from international institutions, or who are seeking admission to a graduate program, must provide an evaluation of credit from an acceptable evaluation service.

 International Students Taking Online Courses